RobotLocomotion/pytorch-dense-correspondence/doc/remote_workflow.md

 There are just 3 steps.
 See this [link](https://stackoverflow.com/questions/37987839/how-can-i-run-tensorboard-on-a-remote-server/40413202?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa) for the complete explanation.

 1. Setup forwarding of port `6006` on remote machine to `16006` on your local machine.
+On your local machine run.

 ```
 ssh -N -f -L localhost:16006:localhost:6006 <user@remote>